 The Qualities and Powers of the New Spiritual Language

 Part of what occurs in this new language is the rediscovery and restoration of words and meanings which have been lost through disuse, ignorance, or rejection.
 In the contemporary world, many humans no longer have a grasp of essential concepts--because they're never been taught them, have forgotten them, no longer have any interest in them, misunderstand them, or have accepted a false definition of the concepts.
 To illustrate, we'll examine four such concept-words: truth, inspiration, intuition, and communion.

 At present, truth is being misdefined as "whatever lies can be communicated without the recipient reacting so as to cause harm to the initiator."
 When truth is misdefined in this way, then the genuine meaning of truth (correspondence with reality) becomes unknown to many people.
 Gullible people begin to believe whatever they're told, losing the ability to think for themselves and participate in an informed manner in their government.
-We must then return to such Perennialist savants as Proclus to learn once again that "truth is co-existent with the gods in the same manner as light with the sun."
+We must then return to such Perennialist savants as Proclus to learn once again that "truth is co-existent with Higher Beings in the same manner as light with the sun."